-Completion of all twelve practicals, including submission of reports for eleven, as defined, and completion of a poster for the twelfth (Materials Selection), is a requirement for Part I of the final examination.
-The practical marks contribute directly to the final mark for Part I. For this reason, each candidate will be required to submit the Materials Practical book to the Chair of the Examiners in the Honour School of Materials Science, c/o the Education Support Team, in the Department of Materials, not later than noon on the Tuesday of the second week of Michaelmas Full Term in the year of the second public examination.
-The Examiners will also be given access to the marked set of practical reports on WebLearn for each student.
+Completion of all twelve practicals, including submission of reports for three, as defined, and completion of a poster for Materials Selection, is a requirement for Part I of the final examination.
+The practical marks contribute directly to the final mark for Part I. For this reason, the practical books and reports will be made available to the Examiners in the Honour School of Materials Science.

-10.5 Submission of reports and marking arrangements
+10.5.
+Submission of reports and marking arrangements

-The practical report must be typed or word-processed within ~7 days of the starting date of the experiment.
+The practical report must be typed or word-processed and submitted via Canvas within 3 weeks of the completion date of the experiment.
 Each page of the report must give the page number and the total number of pages in the report, i.e. page 3 of 4.
-Your report must be submitted to WebLearn as a pdf file by 1.00pm on the stated deadline.
+Your report must be submitted to Canvas as a pdf file by 1.00pm on the stated deadline.
 You can use any PDF-converter software to create a PDF.
 Converters include Adobe Acrobat, and a converter built into Microsoft Word 2010.
-If you do not have access to a converter, and are able to download and install free software, you can install a free converter called Cutepdf.
-For instructions on how to do so, please go to the WebLearn Guidance site, and select 'Step-by-Step guides' and then 'Cutepdf'.

-Your PDF "assignment filename" should be in the following format, without the square brackets: [Practical number (e.g. 2P1)] - [your first name and family name].
+Your PDF "assignment filename" should be in the following format, without the square brackets: [Practical number (e.g. 2P3)] - [your first name and family name].
 Care must be taken on each submission of an "assignment" (your report file) as the Senior Demonstrator will mark only this submission: you are not permitted to submit subsequently a revised version should you discover problems with the file, e.g. you omitted some relevant information, pages had been deleted, the file had become scrambled prior to submission, etc.